8 Essential Things to do when moving house in 2026

 Pack as you go

 Start early by packing items you definitely won’t need, like Christmas decorations or out-of-season clothes.
-As you get closer to moving day pack similar items together and label the boxes with their main contents and their destination in your new homes.
-Label both the top and side of each box (as boxes are often stacked on top of each other) – this will make it easier to unpack and get settled into your new home.
+As you get closer to moving day, pack similar items together and label the boxes with their main contents and their destination in your new home.
+Label both the top and side of each box (as boxes are often stacked on top of each other) – this makes it quicker to unpack and settle into your new home.

-If any boxes are going into storage create an inventory of what goes in and make sure that any boxes you may need access to are at the front of the storage unit.
+If you're putting boxes into storage, create an inventory and place any boxes you may need access to at the front of the storage unit.

 Unpacking in your new home

-If you’re planning a move and aren’t sure where to start or have recently moved in but still have boxes to unpack, find out how I can help you with my moving home service here.
+Moving is one of life's biggest transitions.
+If you’re planning a move or have recently moved in and still have boxes to unpack, find out how I can help you with my moving home service here - click below to book a call and learn more.

 Are you ready to start living A Life More Organised?